-Catheter ablations are carried out by electrophysiologists, cardiologists specializing in this area.
+Catheter ablations are carried out by electrophysiologists, cardiologists specialising in this area.
 During the catheter ablation, thin flexible tubes (catheters) are passed from the vein in the groin to the heart.
-Catheters are then used to measure electrical signals within heart and locate the precise area for ablation.
+Catheters are then used to measure electrical signals within the heart and locate the precise area for ablation.
 Energy is sent through the catheters to the selected area to destroy it.
-The energy could be in the form of heat (radiofrequency ablation) or cold (cryoablation).
+The energy can be in the form of heat (radiofrequency ablation) or cold (cryoablation).
 Catheter ablation is usually carried out under local anesthesia and sedation as a day case procedure (without the need for overnight admission to hospital).

 Catheter ablation is safe but there are potential complications including triggering short lived arrhythmias, haematoma (bruising), infection and discomfort at the site of catheter insertion, failure to terminate the arrhythmia, tamponade (bleeding to the pericardial sac surrounding the heart) and need for redo procedure.